-In order to contribute to achieving the above general objective, applicants are invited to select one or several of the following topic priorities.
+In order to contribute to achieving the above general objective, applicants can select one or several of the following topic priorities.

-Priority 1: Risk assessments, anticipation and risk management planning
+Priority 1: Improving risk assessment, anticipation, and disaster risk management planning

-Without an assessment that takes into account cross-border risks, cascading effects, and exposed or vulnerable areas and groups, including persons with disabilities, DRM strategies will only partially address the risks a country faces.
+DRM strategies will only entirely address the risks a country faces with an assessment that takes into account climate change, cross-border risks emerging risks, cascading effects, high impact low probability risks, and exposed or vulnerable areas and groups, including persons with disabilities.
 This priority aims at enhancing the eligible entities' capability to identify and assess relevant disaster risks with potential transboundary/trans-European and cross-sectoral impacts and use that information to reinforce disaster prevention and preparedness activities.